Coastal Texas I

 (1897 - 1947), Galveston

 Headquarters for the Galveston harbor defenses.
 Coastal defense batteries here included Battery Hoskins (1921 - 1946, casemated in 1943) built over by a modern hotel (The San Luis Resort and Conference Center), Battery Izard (1902 - 1943) destroyed, Battery Hampton (1899/1911 - 1943) destroyed, and Battery Laval (1902 - 1946) partially covered.
 An SCR-296A radar was also once here in WWII.
 Eight 37mm AA guns were located here from 1942 - 1944.
 The former reservation is now owned primarily by the National Marine Fisheries Service (since 1956), and also used by Texas A&M University - Galveston and Galveston Community College (since 1977).
-A Spanish-American War muster encampment named Camp Hawley (1898) was located on the reservation, east of 53rd Street between Avenues T and U, on what was then called the "Denver Resurvey" or the "gun club grounds".
 U.S. Marines were stationed at the fort in 1917 to train on the artillery.
-See also Handbook of Texas Online.
+See also Handbook of Texas Online

 (some additional info provided by Bill Gaines of the CDSG)

-¤¤ NOTE: All three forts were severely damaged in the 1900 hurricane, and all the batteries then built or under construction were rebuilt by 1906, and the forts regarrisoned in 1911.
+¤¤ NOTE: All three forts were severely damaged in the September 1900 hurricane, and all the batteries then built or under construction were rebuilt by 1906, and the forts regarrisoned in 1911.
 See also The 1900 Hurricane by the Galveston Daily News.
 The Galveston seawall was first built in 1906, and later incorporated several of the batteries of Fort Crockett in the 1950's, now called Fort Crockett Seawall Park.

-(Thanks to Andy Bennett of the Coast Defense Study Group for providing websites and info.)
+(Thanks to Andy Bennett of the Coast Defense Study Group for providing websites and info)

 Fort San Luis Pass